Dark City (1998 film): Plot

-John Murdoch awakens in a hotel bathtub, with amnesia.
+John Murdoch awakens in a hotel bathtub with amnesia.
 He receives a phone call from Dr. Daniel Schreber, who urges him to flee the hotel to evade a group of men who are after him.
-In the room, Murdoch discovers the corpse of a ritualistically murdered woman along with a bloody knife.
+In the room, Murdoch discovers the corpse of a ritualistically murdered woman and a bloody knife.
 He flees the scene, just as a group of pale men in trenchcoats ("the Strangers") arrive.

-Police Inspector Frank Bumstead is looking for Murdoch as a suspect in a series of murdered prostitutes, though Murdoch cannot remember killing anybody.
-Following clues, Murdoch learns his own name and finds out he has a wife named Emma.
-When the Strangers catch up with him, he shows he has the ability to alter reality at will, which the Strangers can also do and refer to as "tuning", and he manages to use these powers to escape.
+Police Inspector Frank Bumstead, who is investigating murdered prostitutes, identifies Murdoch as a suspect.
+Following clues, Murdoch learns his name and finds out he has a wife named Emma.
+When the Strangers corner him, Murdoch instinctively alters reality (an ability the Strangers share and refer to as tuning) to create an escape path for himself.

-Murdoch wanders the streets of the anachronistic city, where nobody seems to notice the perpetual nighttime.
-At midnight, he watches as everyone else falls asleep and the Strangers have the city physically rearrange itself and, assisted by Schreber, change the inhabitant's identities and memories.
-He learns that he came from a coastal town called Shell Beach, which is familiar to everyone, though nobody knows how to get there, and all of his attempts to visit are unsuccessful.
-Meanwhile, the Strangers inject a copy of the memories given to Murdoch into one of their men, Mr. Hand, hoping it will help them predict Murdoch's movements and track him down.
+Murdoch wanders the streets of the city where it is perpetually nighttime but no one seems to notice.
+When the clock strikes twelve, Murdoch witnesses everyone else fall asleep and the Strangers use tuning to physically rearrange the city's architecture.
+Afterwards, assisted by Schreber, the Strangers change the inhabitants' memories using an injection containing the new memories.
+Murdoch learns that he came from a coastal town called Shell Beach, which everyone knows, though no one remembers how to get there and Murdoch's attempts to visit fail.
+The Strangers inject a copy of the memories given to Murdoch into one of their men, Mr. Hand, hoping it will help them predict Murdoch's movements and track him down.

-Inspector Bumstead eventually catches Murdoch, though he acknowledges that Murdoch is most likely innocent, as by then he has his own misgivings about the nature of the city.
-They confront Schreber, who explains that the Strangers, which are extraterrestrials who use human corpses as their hosts, have a hive mind, and are experimenting with humans to analyze individuality in hopes of making a discovery that will help their race survive.
-Schreber also reveals that Murdoch is an anomaly who inadvertently awoke when Schreber was in the middle of imprinting his latest identity as a murderer.
+Inspector Bumstead catches Murdoch, though he acknowledges that Murdoch is most likely innocent, as he has misgivings about the city's nature.
+They confront Schreber, who explains the Strangers' nature.
+They are extraterrestrials residing in human corpses who share a hive mind, and are experimenting with humans to analyze individuality in hopes of making a discovery that will help their race to survive.
+Murdoch, as Schreber reveals, is an anomaly who inadvertently awoke before Schreber could implant his latest identity as a murderer.